 James Foy, Jr.’s second child, Eliza Foy Shepard, receives ownership of Edmund, Ephraim, and Maria; his youngest children, Hiram Washington, Frances (Fanny), Joseph Mumford, and William share 1/4 interest in multiple remaining enslaved persons not named in James Foy, Jr.’s last will and testament; however, Fanny is designated to also receive full ownership of Abel and Cindy.

 Though the circumstances are unknown, James Foy, Jr. instructed his executor, Henry B. Howard, that Marion, Poldore, Robin and Zephy “be sold on a credit of twelve months, drawing interest after 6 months.”

-Their 5th child Joseph Mumford Foy marries Mary Ann Simmons (b.
+The 5th child of James Foy, Jr., Joseph Mumford Foy, marries Mary Ann Simmons (b.
 May 2, 1822 in Onslow County) on a Tuesday evening of November 19, 1839.
 He is 22 years old, and she only 17.
-As a new bride and groom, both Joseph Mumford and Mary Ann would have brought into the marriage the enslaved persons bequeathed to them as well as received such enslaved persons as gifts from their respective households in which to start their own.
+As a new bride and groom, Joseph Mumford and Mary Ann brought into the marriage the enslaved persons bequeathed to them as well as those enslaved persons given as gifts from their respective households in which to start their own.

 The following spring, April 7, 1840, Joseph Mumford Foy’s mother, Henrietta Rhodes Foy, dies and bequeaths four of the twelve enslaved persons in her possession to only one son (Joseph Mumford), who are John, Nelly, Tom and Winslow.